01 of 10

 If you haven't seen the look of Quartz surfaces in the past few years, you are missing out!

 Quartz counter surfaces have come a long way from that pebbly look that many people know.
-Now, you can virtually design a kitchen that looks like marble or granite, but shhhh, its Quartz!
+Now you can have quartz counters that look just like marble or granite.

 02 of 10

-From Silestone's Nebula Alpha Series that takes its inspiration from nature (natural stone), the Calypso is quite sophisticated using a deep grey base with soft white veins to mimic natural Soapstone.
+From Silestone's Nebula Alpha Series, the Calypso is quite sophisticated.
+It uses a deep grey base with soft white veins to mimic natural Soapstone.

 Calypso is also available in Silestone's Suede finish - a matte finish that is great for hiding fingerprints.Continue to 3 of 10 below.